codelibs/fess-docs/en/10.2/admin/fileconfig-guide.rst

 Boost value is a weight for indexed documents of this configuration.

-Role
+Permissions
 ::::

-Roles for this configuration.
+Permissions for this configuration.

-Label
+This format is "{user/group/role}name".
+For example, to display search results on users who belong to developer group, the permission is {group}developer.

+Labels
 :::::

 Labels for this configuration.